rafayk7/LCM-practice/README.md

 Now, in the directory with the `setup.py` file, run `pip install -e .` The package should now be `pip` install-able

+LCM message types are created by first defining a `*message*.lcm` file that follows the format define [here](https://lcm-proj.github.io/type_specification.html)

+To generate the proper bindings for python, run `lcm-gen -p test_message.lcm` as defined [here](https://lcm-proj.github.io/tut_lcmgen.html)

+Then, to run the lcm test, just run `python -m lcm_vs_canbus.send_and_receive` and watch the output!